Lisbon Portugal Temple: History

-In 1975, through Thomas S. Monson, who was then a member of the Quorum of the Twelve Apostles, the church announced it was sending missionaries into the country.
-The Lisbon Portugal Temple was later announced by Monson, then serving as church president, on October 2, 2010, during general conference.
-It is the first in Portugal.
-On December 5, 2015, a groundbreaking ceremony, to signify the beginning of construction, was held on the temple site—located on a 4.6-acre plot at Avenida Dom João II in Parque das Nações, Lisbon.
+The Lisbon Portugal Temple was announced by LDS church president Thomas S. Monson on October 2, 2010, during general conference.
+It is the first such temple of the church in Portugal.
+On December 5, 2015, a groundbreaking ceremony was held on the temple site—located on a 4.6-acre plot at Avenida Dom João II in Parque das Nações, Lisbon.
 This ceremony, broadcast to local meetinghouses and attended by civic leaders and local members, was presided over by Patrick Kearon, then president of the church's Europe Area.

-Preliminary architectural plans were for a 23,730 square foot building, with a limestone exterior and interior artwork inspired by Portuguese landscapes.
-The gold-leafed statue of the angel Moroni was placed on top of the 134-foot spire on November 19, 2018.

 Following completion, the church announced the public open house that was held from August 17 through 31, 2019 (excluding Sundays), during which more than 18,000 visitors toured the temple, including the president of Portugal, Marcelo Rebelo de Sousa.

-The temple, the church's 166th worldwide temple and 14th in Europe, on September 15, 2019, was dedicated by Neil L. Andersen of the Quorum of the Twelve Apostles.
-Prior to dedication, Andersen and other church leaders conducted youth and missionary devotionals on September 14.
-Andersen presided over three meetings that day, addressing missionaries, early members who pioneered growth in the country, and youth about the church’s past, present, and future in Portugal.
-José A. Teixeira, a member of the First Quorum of the Seventy, and his wife also shared personal stories of conversion and temple sealing, highlighting the growth of the church in their native country.
-During one of these meetings, Anderson spoke of pioneer members, including a convert from Lisbon who was then serving as an area seventy, Joaquim J. Moreria.

-In 2020, like all the church's others, the Lisbon Portugal Temple was closed for a time in response to the COVID-19 pandemic.